rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 how in order to do partial rebuilds that are good right off the bat, and just build everything in a way.
-But it doesn’t necessarily make sense, if you don’t have that expertise, to sit down, stop building your product, and learn **performance over the top of that stuff**: Part of it is hiring and part of is what are your core goals?
-If you’re someone in some space where speed really matters… If you’re looking for advertising dollars, for instance, speed is maybe something you want right upfront.
+But it doesn’t necessarily make sense, if you don’t have that expertise, to sit down, stop building your product, and learn performance over the top of that stuff.
+Part of it is hiring and part of is what are your core goals?

+If you’re
+someone in some space where speed really matters… If you’re looking for advertising dollars, for instance, speed is maybe something you want right upfront.
 But if you provide value in a different way… Speed will always help